colbyprior/speedies/docs/7. Warbands Generated/Dwarves.md

 Wearing Armour does not reduce a Dwarf's Move attribute.
 ### Gem Sense
 Dwarf warbands gain an additional Treasure Roll at the end of each game.
+### Ranged Shields
+Dwarf gunners may use any ranged weapon with a shield.
 ## Heroes
 | Units | Mov | Atk | Wnd | Mel | Rng | Def | Agi | Mrl | Skills | Cost |  Cap | Skill Ups |
 | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- | ---- |